tkeemon/edx-documentation/en_us/data/source/internal_data_formats/course_structure.rst

 Course Structure ``metadata`` Field
 ====================================

 The ``metadata`` field is a dictionary.
-It contains key-value pairs that describe the settings defined for the course and for each of the modules that it contains.
+This field contains key-value pairs that describe the settings defined for the course and for each of the modules that it contains.

 .. _Course Data: